nikcleju/ESDM_Course/Lectures/09_ESDM_Scheduling.md

   $$L_{max} = \max{(f_i - d_i)}$$
   i.e. the maximum exceeding of a deadline

-  (the maximum lateness can be negative, i.e. when no task deadline is exceeded, and in this case it acts as a safety time margin)
+  - $f_i$ is the actual finish time of the task
+  - $d_i$ is the deadline of the task, i.e. when it was supposed to be finished
+  - lateness of a task is L = $f_i - d_i$
+  - if L > 0, the task is late, i.e. its deadline was exceeded
+  - if L < 0, the task is early, i.e. it finished ahead its deadline

-- EDF makes the maximum exceeding of deadline as small as possible, or, if no deadline is exceeded, EDF maximizes the safety margin between the finish time and the dealine
+- EDF minimizes the maximum lateness among all tasks.
+If no deadline is exceeded, $L_{max} < 0$ and EDF maximizes the safety margin between the finish time and the dealine

 ### Priority Inversion

-- Although scheduling looks simple, some complicated and undesired effects might happen (scheduling anomalies)
+- Although scheduling looks simple, some complicated and undesired effects might happen (scheduling anomalies) especially when tasks share resources and use critical sections

 - **Priority Inversion**: scheduling anomaly where high-priority task is blocked while unrelated lower-priority tasks execute

 - Can cause serious problems, such as system resets and data loss

   - Example: Mars Pathfinder mission in 1997.

 ### Priority Inversion